Jon Treanor BA Hons, Dip Psych, UKCP, BACP, EMCC, FILM, FRSA.

 £70 per session.

-I usually work with you in one initial exploratory session in order for us to get to know each other to ensure we both feel comfortable working together.
+I usually work with you in an initial exploratory session in order for us to get to know each other to ensure we both feel comfortable working together.
 Thereafter we agree sessions in 6 session blocks with clear objectives and reviews.
-We zero in on one of your key factors: for example, exhaustion.
-If you’ve ever experienced it, you know how stressful and taxing it feels to be constantly running on empty.
-That’s why it’s so crucial to be able to recognise when you are nearing that point, so we can work towards creating your solution.
+We zero in on one of your key factors: for example, anxiety., loneliness, depression.

 Many people ignore all the warning signs, we get irritable, fatigued, we lack interest in anything, many just patch it up and tell themselves to keep going.
 Anxiety today is a common state that many ignore but it is a warning sign.
 It can be frightening.
 We have to learn how to shift our mindset, set boundaries and to listen to the warning signs instead of ignoring them.
 That way we can manage ourselves better for a more positive and rewarding way of life.